prasada02/responsive-addons-for-elementor/readme.txt

 The Development Version of the Responsive Addons for Elementor plugin is located at [https://github.com/cyberchimps/responsive-addons-for-elementor](https://github.com/cyberchimps/responsive-addons-for-elementor)

 == Changelog ==

+= 2.0.5 - 10th October 2025 =
+- Improvement: Added enable/disable toggle for RAE Extensions like Particle Backgrounds and Sticky Section.
+- Fix: Resolved issue where the RAE Sticky section was not functioning correctly for columns.
+- Fix: Minor bug fixes.

 = 2.0.4 - 30th September 2025 =
 - Fix: MailChimp Styler Widget - Fixed dropdown issue where the MailChimp list was not appearing.